britto-john/net_core_file_management_api/README.md

 # Demo
 There is a index.html file to test the app.
 The files get uploaded to /Documents folder under the app's root folder.
+Run using IIExpress as https on 44328 port

 #Future improvemeents
 Authentication/Authorization for users